YAS-SIIN/RobotRootFounder/README.md

+NFI coding assignment
+This assignment asks you to implement a validation program that checks whether a schedule is valid.
+A schedule contains the following data:

 1. A set of 1 or more robots.
 Each robot has an origin point, which is an (x, y) coordinate.
 2. A set of 1 or more time steps.
 In each time step, each of the robots will visit a specific (x, y) position.